Blog/Best SEO Agency in 2026: The Complete Buyer's Guide/SEO Agency Pricing: Retainer vs. Project vs. Performance (2026 Guide)

 Definition

-Performance-based pricing is an incentive-aligned model where the agency earns more when your SEO succeeds.
+Performance-based pricing is an incentive-aligned model where the agency earns more when your SEO succeeds, but it requires careful contract design to avoid gaming of metrics.

 Pros & Cons